Student Resource Portal

 Most require as much work or more than a face‐to‐face course.
 For example, if you plan to take a math course via online learning because you are not good at math, you are making the wrong choice!

-"I won't have to come on campus at all if I take an online course."
+"I won't have to come to campus at all if I take an online course."

 Most online courses do not require any face‐to‐face meetings, but some do require proctored exams.
-If proctored exams are required, you will be required to come to the DL Testing Center or an approved testing location in your area.
+If proctored exams are required, you will be required to come to a DELO Testing Center, or an approved testing location in your area.
 If proctored exams are required please visit www.wku.edu/testing to schedule your exam.

 "I'm alone in this.
 I won't have any contact with an instructor or other students."

 - As a distance learner you can elect to be part of the WKU Community for Online Learners.
 The community provides a place for distance students to interact with one another, and communicate with staff at WKU.
 It also serves as a one‐stop‐shop for information on resources available to distance learners at WKU.

 - Online students at WKU have access to the same resources as on‐campus students, except the services have been tailored to meet your needs, including online tutoring, counseling, career services, disability services and more.
 To see a complete list visit wku.edu/online/srp/index.php.

 - Online Student Services provides student support, and assistance.
 Visit wku.edu/online/services, call 800‐4WKUWEB or 270‐745‐5173, or email email@example.com.

 - All instructors will provide contact information (phone, e‐mail, office hours) so you can stay in touch with them.